Rajinish0/simple-bufferOverflow-attack/README.md

 To check if call to mprotect was correct do 'info proc mappings' again to see the properties of that memory chunk, and then continue executing the code using 'si'.

+# INSTRUCTIONS FOR compiling ./e4.c and running ./e4
+The code in ./e4.c stores the assembly code directly on the stack, so either the above steps can be followed to make the stack memory executatable or ./e4.c can be compiled like this:

+`gcc -o e4 -ggdb -static e4.c -fno-stack-protector -z execstack` where `-z execstack` tells the compiler to make the stack memory executable

+running `./e4` then launches the shell